Helicase: Active and passive helicases

 The size of the activation barrier to overcome by the helicase contributes to its classification as an active or passive helicase.
-In passive helicases, a significant activation barrier exists (defined as $B> k_\text{B}T$, where $k_\text{B}$ is Boltzmann's constant and $T$ is temperature of the system).
-Because of this significant activation barrier, its unwinding progression is affected largely by the sequence of nucleic acids within the molecule to unwind, and the presence of destabilization forces acting on the replication fork.
+In passive helicases, a significant activation barrier exists (defined as $B> k_\text{B}T$, where $k_\text{B}$ is the Boltzmann constant and $T$ is temperature of the system).
+Due to this significant activation barrier, its unwinding progression is affected largely by the sequence of nucleic acids within the molecule to unwind, and the presence of destabilization forces acting on the replication fork.
 Certain nucleic acid combinations will decrease unwinding rates (i.e. guanine and cytosine), while various destabilizing forces can increase the unwinding rate.
-In passive systems, the rate of unwinding ($V_{un}$) is less than the rate of translocation ($V_{trans}$) (translocation along the single-strand nucleic acid, ssNA).
-Another way to view the passive helicase is its reliance on the transient unraveling of the base pairs at the replication fork to determine its rate of unwinding.
+In passive systems, the rate of unwinding ($V_{un}$) is less than the rate of translocation ($V_{trans}$) (translocation along the single-strand nucleic acid, ssNA), due to its reliance on the transient unraveling of the base pairs at the replication fork to determine its rate of unwinding.